 As the data is collected from different countries there may occur outlier values, which may make complication in data.
 So, it can be eliminated.

 Don’t Miss the Missing Values

 There are always missing values in the database.
 If there is a specific column in the database has too many missing values, it would make sense to delete the entire column because there is not enough data to work with it.

-Elimination of redundant dataElimination of redundant data
+Elimination of redundant data

 Data redundancy occurs when the same piece of data is kept in multiple places or more separately places and it is common in many businesses.

 It makes data more complex so at this stage such information is deleted and the details can be merged into one sheet.